kermitt2/article_dataset_builder/Readme.md

 98/da/17/ff/98da17ff-bf7e-4d43-bdf2-4d8d831481e5/98da17ff-bf7e-4d43-bdf2-4d8d831481e5-thumb-large.png
 ```

-The UUID identifier for a particular article is given in the generated `consolidated_metadata.csv` file (obtained with option `--dump`, see above).
+The UUID identifier for a particular article is given in the generated `map.json` file under the data path, associated to the every document identifiers.
+The UUID is also given in the `consolidated_metadata.csv` file (obtained with option `--dump`, see above).

 The `*.nxml` files correspond to the JATS files available for PMC (Open Access set only).